walchko/github-blog/source/blog/Electronics/PCB-Design-Tips.md

 - If possible, have data lines run left-to-right on one side of a board and have them run top-to-bottom on the other.
 This helps to reduce cross talk.
 Put another way, have your signal lines running in different directions on different layers of the board
 - Distance between traces: 0.010" - 0.007"
 - Avoid traces that turn 90 degrees, always curve them
-- For debugging, make signal pads easily accessable to debugging
+- For debugging, make signal pads easily accessible to debugging
 - Keep power and control grounds separate
 - Keep digital and analog grounds separate
     - Probably want to have a filter on the analog ground, especially if you cannot keep them separate